 We want to support individuals and communities to help themselves; getting more local people involved, providing them with new skills and creating a sense of ownership and community.
 This will ensure that projects have long term sustainability.
 It also means we can help more people, support more projects and create an environment where everyone has the opportunity to flourish.

 With ongoing monitoring and measurement, we can learn what works and what doesn’t, investing money wisely and investing in good ideas that benefit as many people as possible.
+To read our full social investment strategy, please click here.

-Priority 5 - Growth and Diversification
+Priority 5 - Growth

 To provide good quality homes that are affordable for customers to rent or to buy.